codemagic-ci-cd/cli-tools/docs/app-store-connect/publish.md

 Describe the changes and additions to the build and indicate the features you would like your users to tests.
 If not given, the value will be checked from the environment variable `APP_STORE_CONNECT_WHATS_NEW`.
 Alternatively to entering `WHATS_NEW` in plaintext, it may also be specified using the `@env:` prefix followed by an environment variable name, or the `@file:` prefix followed by a path to the file containing the value.
 Example: `@env:<variable>` uses the value in the environment variable named `<variable>`, and `@file:<file_path>` uses the value from the file at `<file_path>`.
+### Optional arguments for command action `publish` to submit build to TestFlight for beta review

 ##### `--testflight, -t`

 Enable submission of an app for Testflight beta app review to allow external testing.
+### Optional arguments for command action `publish` to add build to Beta groups

 ##### `--beta-group=BETA_GROUP_NAMES_OPTIONAL`

 Name of your Beta group.
 Multiple arguments
+### Optional arguments for command action `publish` to submit build to App Store review

 ##### `--app-store, -a`